How to Configure Security Headers in Nginx

 add_header Content-Security-Policy "default-src 'self';" always;

-Your NGINX configuration file should look like this:
+Your NGINX configuration with the basic CSP directive might look like this:

 upstream my_portal {